 In order to determine how radon diffuses in outdoor air around an at-grade ASD system exhaust, eight continuous radon monitors (CRM's) were placed in the locations indicated by the x in Figure 13.
-The CRM's were protected in the first six runs by placing them in plastic mailboxes.
-In this part of the study the CRM's were placed in tyvek envelopes and attaching to wooden stakes to more accurately locate them and minimize airflow disturbance.
+The CRM's were protected from rain exposure by placing them in tyvek envelopes and attaching them to wooden stakes.
 Tyvek envelopes have been demonstrated to allow easy movement of radon through the envelope while minimizing direct water intrusion from rain.
 During periods of predicted rain, a loose plastic bag was placed over each envelope to provide additional waterproofing while leaving the bottom of the bag open.
 One CRM was placed 0.5 meters directly to the side of the exhaust.
-The CRM's in direct alignment with the exhaust were placed at 1, 2, 3, and 4 meters directly in front of the exhaust outlet.
+The CRM's in direct alignment with the exhaust were placed at 1, 2, 3, and 4 meters from the exhaust outlet.
 Three CRM's were placed 1, 2, and 3 meters at a 45 degree angle from the exhaust outlet.
 All of the monitors distances were adjusted if the exhaust outlet distance from the building was varied to accommodate a change from 4" exhaust outlet size to 3" outlet size.

-Figure 12: CRM and weather station placement in ASD exhaust stream
+Figure 12 - CRM and weather station placement in ASD exhaust stream

 Figure 12 displays the placement of the CRM's that were protected in Tyvek envelopes and mounted to wood stakes.
 The chargers for the CRM's were placed in plastic mailboxes on the ground.
 The farthest CRM in direct alignment with the exhaust is four meters (13 feet) away from the outlet.
-The furthest CRM placed at a 45 degree angle to the exhaust is three meters (9.75 feet) away from the outlet.
+The furthest CRM's placed at a 45 degree angle to the exhaust is three meters (9.75 feet) away from the outlet.
 This CRM is not visible in the photo in Figure 12.
 There is one CRM that is 0.5 meters (19.5 inches) to the side of the exhaust location.
 A ninth CRM is 40 feet away from the exhaust on a picnic table in the backyard of the residence.
-The six inch, 200 mm, piping was used to place a corentium pro CRM inside the exhaust stream to measure the radon levels in the exhaust continuously.
+The six inch, 200 mm, piping was used to place a CRM inside the exhaust stream to measure the radon levels in the exhaust continuously.

-Figure 13: CRM placements indicated by "x" Weather Station indicated by "ws"
+Weather Station indicated by "ws"